How to Rack Up Frequent Flyer Miles and Use Them Wisely

 Of course, it’s not exactly that simple.
-The “miles” don’t equal out to the actual number of miles you can fly for free, it equates to the number of miles you’ve flown.
+The “miles” don’t equal the actual number of miles you can fly for free, it equates to the number of miles you’ve flown.

 Say, for example, you get 2,418 miles for flying from Seattle to New York City.
 That doesn’t mean you’ll get a free flight of that same length.
 Depending on the airline program, you’ll need anywhere from 10,000 to 25,000 miles for a free round-trip domestic flight, which means it would take more than four of those SEA-NYC flights to have enough miles for a free flight.

 Choose Your Program Wisely

 Miles from each airline are redeemed differently, so it’s important to understand your preferred airline’s system.
 If it doesn’t hold up to some of the others, you may want to consider a change in the airlines you most frequently use.